 Nissan Stadium opened in 1999, has a capacity of 69,143, and is the home of the Tennessee Titans.

-Nissan Stadium does not get the love it deserves, possibly due to the Titans’ play in past years.
-The stadium could use some upgrades for the fan experience inside, but once the game is over, few places, if any, are better than the nightlife in Nashville.
+Nissan Stadium doesn’t get the love it deserves, possibly due to the Titans’ play in past years.
+There are upgrades that could be made to the stadium, which is located in downtown Nashville.

 It was announced on Oct.
-17, 2022 via Nate Rau on Twitter that the Tennessee Titans and Mayor of Nashville, John Cooper, reached a deal to build a brand new domed stadium that could cost up to $2.2 billion.
+17, 2022, via Nate Rau on Twitter that the Titans and Mayor of Nashville, John Cooper, reached a deal to build a brand new domed stadium that could cost up to $2.2 billion.
+Groundbreaking for the stadium is expected in 2024, with a 2027 opening targeted.

 21) FirstEnergy Stadium